 Written by Slawomir (“Swavak”) Gromadzki, MPH

-Endometriosis is defined as a mysterious process in which the tissue from uterus (endometrium), that lines the inside of the womb, is found outside the uterus.
+Endometriosis is defined as a mysterious process in which the tissue from the uterus (endometrium), that lines the inside of the womb, is found outside the uterus.
 It can be trapped usually in the pelvic area or abdomen.

 Symptoms include persistent pain in the pelvic area, painful periods, painful sex, infertility, and painful bowel movements.